jhlothamer/save_and_load_demo/README.md

 The service also takes a FuncRef object which is called with the current scene found in the game state data.
 This function should change to or transition to this current scene.

+### Automically Saving Game State to Disk (Checkpoint)
+The demo implements a checkpoint as a visible disk icon with the label "checkpoint".
+Passing the demo game character over it will start the checkpoint save.
+This is handled like regular saves except the files saved end with "autosave" before the file extensions.
+A disk also appears in the top right corner of the screen.
+On some systems this saving process is so fast that the disk is not visible, so an animation was added when the disk is dismissed at the end of saving to ensure it is visible.

 Credits:
 -----------